Managing Forms in Collect¶

 - You may freely edit Saved and Finalized forms.

-Uploading Finalized Forms¶
+Transferring Finalized Forms¶

 Blank values in the form are sent to google sheets as cells with a space and not as empty cells.
 When you are testing for empty cells, you might not get the correct results.
 To make sure you get the correct results, you could: